 For babies who survive but are infected, early signs of syphilis may occur during the first 2 years and late signs during the first 2 decades of life.
 If recognized early, syphilis is easily treated with the appropriate antibiotics and you can go on to have a safe and happy pregnancy as long as you maintain your treatments and get regular care.

 In 2015, there were nearly 500 cases of congenital syphilis, transferred through vaginal birth/delivery.

 How can having syphilis affect or change my prenatal care?

 If you have confirmed syphilis and are being treated regularly, this can decrease chances of the development of congenital syphilis in your baby.
 But you’ll also want to take other precautions to promote your health and the health of your baby.

 - Make sure your OBGYN is aware that you have syphilis.

 - Get prenatal care fast.

 - Get regular screenings and sonograms.
 This is legally required at the beginning of prenatal care in all states because it is considered absolutely essential for identification of syphilis in infants.
 This is very important for your baby’s safety.
-If a baby does contract syphilis from its mother, early treatment is essential in lowering the risks of stillbirth and long-term effects of syphilis.
+If a baby does contract syphilis from its mother, early detection and treatment are essential in lowering the risks of stillbirth and long-term effects of syphilis.

-- Continue your regular testing regimen, unless other treatment is recommended by your doctor, traditional treatment for syphilis prior to pregnancy is considered effective and safe during pregnancy as well
+- Continue your regular testing regimen, unless a different treatment is recommended by your doctor.
+Traditional treatment for syphilis prior to pregnancy is considered effective and safe during pregnancy as well.

-With adequate maternal treatment and good prenatal care the chances of your baby contracting syphilis is essentially eliminated.
-Even so, it is highly recommended that mothers infected with syphilis have their babies tested regularly until testing is conclusively negative.
+With adequate maternal treatment and good prenatal care, the chances of your baby contracting syphilis are extremely low.
+Even so, it is highly recommended mothers infected with syphilis have their babies tested regularly until testing is conclusively negative.